ruchen/tsbs/README.md

 concurrent insert and query performance, which is a future priority.)
-To accomplish this in a fair way, the data to be inserted and the queries to run are pre-generated and native Go clients are used wherever possible to connect to each database (e.g., `mgo` for MongoDB).
+To accomplish this in a fair way, the data to be inserted and the queries to run are pre-generated and native Go clients are used wherever possible to connect to each database.

 Although the data is randomly generated, TSBS data and queries are entirely deterministic.
 By supplying the same PRNG (pseudo-random number